Skip to main content

 Here are two common scenarios:

-1. Scenario 1: Multiple conditions must be met (And logic)
+1. Scenario 1: Multiple conditions must be met ("And" logic)

 • If the user selects both option A and option B, then show a specific field (e.g., an email field).

-2. Scenario 2: Different conditions lead to different results (Or logic)
+2. Scenario 2: Different conditions lead to different results ("Or" logic)

 • If the user selects option A Or Option B, show one field.